Rey Mysterio: Latino World Order; return to AAA (2023–present)

-On June 7, 2025, he appeared at AAA X WWE Worlds Collide 2025, giving a speech to open the show.
-On August 16, 2025, Mysterio appeared at TripleMania XXXIII, to induct Konnan into the AAA Hall of Fame.
-Mysterio returned to action for the first time in over half a year on the November 17, 2025 episode of Monday Night Raw.
-Where he teamed with Sheamus and John Cena (on Cenas final ever appearance on Raw) to defeat The Judgement Day.
+On June 7, 2025, he appeared at WWE X AAA Worlds Collide, giving a speech to open the show.
+On August 16, 2025, Mysterio appeared at Triplemanía XXXIII, to induct Konnan into the AAA Hall of Fame.
+Mysterio returned to action for the first time in over half a year on the November 17, 2025, episode of Monday Night Raw where he teamed with Sheamus and John Cena to defeat The Judgment Day.